-Mr. Bill Phillips presented the briefing concerning the DBB's work in the area of Financial Management in DoD.
-The topics discussed were: DoD Audit,6 Fuel Hedging in DoD,7 DoD's Working Capital Funds,8 and Financial Metrics in DoD.9 (The DBB also conducted a task called Financial Management Modernization Program Review in 200210; however, given the progress made in this area by DoD, the DBB did not reassess their initial recommendations as the scope of the initial program has changed dramatically since 2002.)
+Mr. Bill Phillips presented the briefing concerning the DBB's work in the area of Financial Management in DOD.
+The topics discussed were: DOD Audit, Fuel Hedging in DOD, DOD's Working Capital Funds, and Financial Metrics in DOD.
+(The DBB also conducted a task called Financial Management Modernization Program Review in 2002 the progress made in this area by DOD, the DBB did not reassess their initial recommendations as the scope of the initial program has changed dramatically since 2002.)